-Renaissance sword fighting based on period fencing manuals
+Renaissance and nineteenth century sword fighting based on period fencing manuals

 No one is born a fencer.
 Everyone can learn.